scenic-views/scenic/README.md

 would like this cascading refresh of materialized views, set `cascade: true` when you refresh your materialized view.

+## What if I need unfettered control?

+Scenic makes writing views easy by adding the necessary `CREATE VIEW…` syntax around your `SELECT` query.
+Most of the time this is great but it prevents you from splitting your view query into multiple statements.

+You can pass `raw: true` to `create_view`, doing so leaves you free (and responsible) to build set up your view creation as needed.
+An example of when this can be useful is when creating complex views that benefits from being abstracted into sub views.
+While this can be done by creating several Scenic view migrations it can make it more easy to maintain when all statements to a view reside in the same .sql file.

 ## I don't need this view anymore.
 Make it go away.

 Scenic gives you `drop_view` too: